Thittho/Non-ordinary-locus/README.md

 * `L` - a list of polynomials $f(x) \in \mathbb{F}_q[x]$ that split completely over $\mathbb{F}_q$

 ### Example
 A small example is given below.
-A longer example can be found in the file `example_galois.m`.
+A longer example can be found in the file [example_galois.m](https://github.com/Thittho/Non-ordinary-locus/blob/main/example_galois.m).
 ```cpp
 load "galois.m";

 g := 5; // g is the genus